 3.1.2.
-GNS Decoder
+GNS decoder

 Our GNS decoder (Fig. 8, right) generates new tokens by sampling a sequence of symbolic primitives $\{\theta, c{1:\kappa}, r{1:\kappa}, \}$ which together specify a unique instance of an alien figure concept with κ parts.
-Part assignments c_i convey the category of the i^{th} part, chosen from a dictionary of 9 basic primitive categories, and relations r_i specify how the i^{th} part attaches to previously-generated parts, with r_1 assigned to null.
-Each attachment specification r_i encompasses 3 unique sub-choices: an index j of the previous part onto which the current part i will attach, and a choice of polygon sides s_i and s_i for the previous and current part that will touch at the point of attachment.
+Part assignments c_i convey the category of the ith part, chosen from a dictionary of 9 basic primitive categories, and relations r_i specify how the ith part attaches to previously-generated parts, with r_1 assigned to null.
+Each attachment specification r_i encompasses 3 unique sub-choices: an index j of the previous part onto which the current part i will attach, and

-Figure 9.
+Fig. 9.
 GNS Subroutines.
 (A) Subroutine GeneratePart first reads the image canvas with a CNN and concatenates the response with encoder embedding x.
 The combined vector is then processed by a dense layer and passed to a softmax prediction head that yields a categorical distribution to sample the next primitive ID c_i .
 (B) Subroutine GenerateRelation similarly reads the canvas with a CNN, this time concatenating with both the encoder embedding x as well as primitive ID c_i from GeneratePart.
 The combined vector is processed by a dense layer and then passed to a relation prediction head that yields a probability distribution to sample the next relation r_i (see Fig. 21) for additional details.